o3de/o3de.org/content/docs/user-guide/features/components/development/edit-context.md

 ---
-description: ' Use the edit context to expose parameters for editing in Amazon Lumberyard''s Lumberyard Editor. '
+description: ' Use the edit context to expose parameters for editing in Open 3D Engine''s Lumberyard Editor. '
 title: Edit Context
 ---